o3de/o3de.org/content/docs/user-guide/visualization/cinematics/track-view/nodes-full-screen-intro.md

 {{< preview-migrated >}}

-Full Screen Effect nodes create post\-processing effects for a sequence.
+Full Screen Effect nodes create post-processing effects for a sequence.
 They are added by using the context menu for a Sequence or Director node.

 **Topics**
 + [Radial Blur Node](/docs/user-guide/visualization/cinematics/track-view/nodes-blur.md)